maplab-oss/helloworld-node-monorepo/PROJECT_SETUP_GUIDE.md

    - Delete this PROJECT_SETUP_GUIDE.md file
    - Remove any other template artifacts
    - Verify the project is ready for development
+   - Commit all changes with the message `init`

 9. **Run the project**
    - Run `pnpm install`